syncfusion-content/blazor-docs/blazor/diagram/style.md

 ## How to customize the connector endpoint handle when it is connected

-To change the appearance of the connector endpoint handle when it is connected, use the following CSS code:
+To enhance the visual appearance of the connector endpoint handle when it is in a connected state, apply the following CSS code:

 ```cshtml
 <style>